 There are many food tour options and classes in Sacramento.
 They include tours of the Ruhstaller hopyard, wine country tours, exploration of Sacramento history and food with Local Roots Food Tours, local farm tours, and even a “follow the chef” tour with the head chef of Grange, who leads tours of the Cesar Chavez farmers’ market before preparing a custom meal with the items purchased.

-As the star on the map of California, Sacramento is home to world-class museums, the State Capitol, exciting outdoor adventure opportunities such as rafting and cycling, and Old Sacramento, the 28-acre historic district that was the epicenter of the California Gold Rush.
+As the star on the map of California, Sacramento is home to world-class museums, the State Capitol, exciting outdoor adventure opportunities such as rafting and cycling, and Old Sacramento ( see more at sacramento rafting), the 28-acre historic district that was the epicenter of the California Gold Rush.
 When you come to Sacramento, you get the authentic California experience.